Treatment for Acute Diarrhea

 Do not use anti-diarrhea medications for your child or baby unless ordered by your doctor.
 These medications can be dangerous.

 Call a doctor right away if your baby has the early signs of dehydration.
 Do not wait for the later signs of dehydration.

 The early signs of dehydration include:

-- The baby or child has not urinated in 6 hours (babies usually have 6-8 wet diapers in 24 hours)
+- The baby or child has not urinated in six hours (babies usually have six to eight wet diapers in 24 hours)